Transient Reviving Dynamics with an Exact Solution for Delay Differential Equations: Introduction

 \section{Introduction}

-Delays exist in various systems, including those involving feedback.
-The elements of these delays are known to introduce complex behaviors into the system, and research has been conducted in fields such as mathematics, physics, biology, engineering, economics, and more\cite{heiden1979,bellman1963,cabrera_1,hayes1950,insperger,kcuhler,longtinmilton1989a,mackeyglass1977,glass1988,glassmackey1988,miltonetal2009b,ohirayamane2000,smith2010,stepan1989,stepaninsperger,szydlowski2010}).
-In these studies, a primary mathematical tool is delay differential equations.
-One well-known example is the Mackey--Glass delay differential equation\cite{mackeyglass1977}, which was proposed as a model for the regeneration of red blood cells, incorporating a delay in the time it takes for regeneration to occur.
-The characteristic feature of the solution to this delay differential equation is the initiation of oscillations as the delay increases, leading to the destabilization of fixed points and the emergence of more complex chaotic behavior (e.g.\cite{taylor}).
-Mathematically, research in delay differential equations primarily focuses on stability conditions for the solutions, but many aspects, especially concerning transient behavior \cite{milton_mmnp,pakdamanetal1998a}, remain unexplored.
+Delays are inherent in various systems, particularly those involving feedback mechanisms.
+These delay elements are known to introduce complex behaviors into the system, leading to extensive research across disciplines such as mathematics, physics, biology, engineering, and economics \cite{heiden1979,bellman1963,cabrera1,hayes1950,insperger,kcuhler,longtinmilton1989a,mackeyglass1977,glass1988,glassmackey1988,miltonetal2009b,ohirayamane2000,smith2010,stepan1989,stepaninsperger,szydlowski2010}.
+A primary mathematical tool employed in these studies is delay differential equations.
+One well-known example is the Mackey--Glass delay differential equation \cite{mackeyglass1977}, initially proposed as a model for red blood cell regeneration, incorporating a delay in the regeneration process.
+A characteristic feature of the solution to this equation is the onset of oscillations as the delay increases, resulting in the destabilization of fixed points and the emergence of complex chaotic behavior (e.g.\cite{taylor}).
+While research in delay differential equations primarily focuses on stability conditions for solutions, many aspects, especially regarding transient behavior, remain largely unexplored\cite{milton_mmnp,pakdamanetal1998a,cantisan}.

-Recently, we extended traditional constant-coefficient delay differential equations to introduce delay differential equations with time-varying coefficients \cite{kentaohira2022,kentaohira2023,kentaohira2023b}.
-In this context, we pointed out the possibility of resonance phenomena occurring in transient dynamical trajectories as a function of frequency or amplitude with the delay as a parameter.
-Furthermore, by using the Lambert $W$ function \cite{shinozaki,pusenjak2017}, we derived approximate solutions and demonstrated the ability to capture the characteristics of transient dynamical trajectories within a certain range of delay values.
+Recently, we have started investigating delay differential equations with time-varying coefficients and their transient bheviors \cite{kentaohira2022,kentaohira2023,kentaohira2023b}.
+This equation falls into a category known as non-autonomous delay differential equations (non-autonomous DDEs), which have been studied in a broader context.
+Once again, solving non-autonomous DDEs presents significant mathematical challenges\cite{Busenberg1984,Ming1990,Ford2002,Gyori2017}.
+In this context, we have identified, within our special case of non-autonomous DDEs, the potential occurrence of resonance phenomena in transient dynamical trajectories as a function of frequency or amplitude, with the delay acting as a parameter.
+Furthermore, by leveraging the Lambert $W$ function \cite{corless,shinozaki,pusenjak2017}, we have derived approximate solutions and demonstrated the ability to capture the characteristics of transient dynamical trajectories within a certain range of delay values.